Gonzales, Louisiana: Government

 The city is governed by a mayor-council form of government.
-The mayor is elected at-large, and the five council members are elected from single-member districts.
-The Chief of Police is elected and resides as a voting member.The current mayor of Gonzales is Barney Arceneaux.
+The mayor is elected at-large, and the five council members are elected from city wide at large single-member divisions, One city council division is reserved for African American candidates.
+The Chief of Police is elected.The current mayor of Gonzales is Tim Riley.

 Legislative delegation

-District 59 State Representative Eddie J. Lambert of Ascension Parish practices law in Gonzales, as does State Senator Jody Amedee, who represents Ascension, Livingston, St. James, and St. John the Baptist parishes.
-Lambert, a Republican, was elected in 2004, succeeding Juba Diez, a Democrat, who had held the representative position since 1976.
+District 59 State Representative Tony Bacala of Ascension Parish is a retired law enforcement officer, State Senator Eddie Lambert a family law attorney who represents Ascension, Livingston, St. James, and St. John the Baptist.

-Former Gonzales Mayor Johnny Berthelot, a Republican, holds the District 88 seat in the Louisiana House.
-In 2012, he succeeded Mert Smiley, who was elected as the Ascension Parish tax assessor.

 Edward Joseph Price, an African-American Democrat and a Gonzales businessman, has held the District 58 House seat for Ascension, Iberville and St. James parishes since 2012.
-Another District 58 representative was Melvin Irvin, a black educator and businessman from Gonzales, who held the seat from 1984 to 1992.
-He died in 2014.

 State Representative Randal Gaines, of St. John the Baptist Parish, formerly resided in Gonzales.

 National Guard

 Gonzales is home to the 922nd engineer vertical construction company, which is part of the 528th engineer battalion, 225th engineer brigade.
 922nd EVCC plays a pivotal role in providing humanitarian relief during natural disasters within the United States, along with remaining ready to deploy anywhere in the world as they are needed.